 Address: Chipping Campden

-Hello to you all, The Police Office surgery scheme is still being held in the Town Clarks Office on the first floor in the Old Police station on the High St Chipping Campden.
+Hello to you all.
+The Police Surgery scheme is still being held in the Town Clerk's office on the first floor in the Old Police Station on the High St, Chipping Campden.
 Please feel free to come along and have a talk about anything that concerns you, or simply to meet your local officers.

 The forthcoming dates for the Surgeries are: